Home/Blog/Lifestyle/Food & Nutrition/Stone Fruits: Types, Nutrition, and Health Benefits

 • Use a paper bag to ripen firm fruits at room temperature.

-Cover ripe fruits in a sealed container or ziplock bag to prevent moisture loss.
+• Once ripe, cover fruits in a sealed container or zip-lock bag in the refrigerator to prevent moisture loss and spoilage.

 Conclusion

 Stone fruits like peaches, cherries, plums, and apricots offer a flavorful and nutrient-rich addition to your seasonal diet.
-Packed with vitamins, minerals, fibre, and antioxidants, they can be part of a balanced eating pattern when consumed in moderation.
-Whether fresh or dried, these fruits are easy to enjoy as snacks, in smoothies, or in culinary recipes.
+Packed with essential vitamins, minerals, fibre, and antioxidants, they are a recommended part of a balanced eating pattern when consumed in moderation.
+Whether enjoyed fresh or dried, these fruits are easy to incorporate as snacks, in smoothies, or in culinary recipes.

 Frequently Asked Questions (FAQs)